Breast Augmentation FAQ Las Vegas

 Can breast augmentation be combined with other procedures?

 Yes, combining breast augmentation with complementary procedures is common, safe, and an excellent choice for some patients.
 The most common combined procedure is having a breast lift and getting breast implants during the same operation.
 Women who have lost a significant amount of weight or had children may get a tummy tuck and liposuction along with cosmetic breast enhancement — a procedure that is often called a “mommy makeover.”
-The best way to determine if you’re a candidate for combining breast augmentation with other procedures is to consult with either Dr. Edwards or Dr. Higgins.
+The best way to determine if you’re a candidate for combining breast augmentation with other procedures is to consult with either Dr. Edwards, Dr. Higgins, or Dr. Silver.

 Related Breast Surgery Posts: